NicholaiStaalung/Mindy/README.md

 If outout varaiables are not binary, add the OVR module, for One Vs Rest.

-Example with binary outpu variable
+Example with binary output variable
 ```
 inputM = np.array([
     [0, 0, 0],